Dorothy Miles

-Dorothy "Dot" Miles (19 August 1931 – 30 January 1993, née Squire) was a Welsh poet and activist in the deaf community.
+Dorothy "Dot" Miles (née Squire; 19 August 1931 - 30 January 1993) was a Welsh poet and activist in the Deaf community.
 Throughout her life, she composed her poems in English, British Sign Language, and American Sign Language.
 Her work laid the foundations for modern sign language poetry in the United States and the United Kingdom.
-She is regarded as the pioneer of BSL poetry and her work influenced many contemporary Deaf poets.
+She is regarded as the pioneer of BSL poetry and her work influenced many contemporary deaf poets.

-From 1957 to 1977, Miles lived as an expatriate in the United States.
-In 1967, she joined the National Theatre of the Deaf.
-She then returned to the United Kingdom, where she became a key member of the British Deaf Community.
+Miles studied at Gallaudet College.
+From 1957 to 1977, she lived in the United States and worked in education as well as writing.
+She joined the National Theatre of the Deaf in the US near the time of its founding in 1967.
+She later returned to the United Kingdom, where she became a key member of the British Deaf Community.
 By the early 1990s, Miles was experiencing manic depression.
-In 1993, Miles committed suicide by falling from a second-floor window.
+In 1993, Miles died by suicide, falling from a second-floor window.